Key takeaways

 How do I create a building maintenance plan?

-A building maintenance plan helps your business achieve its goals by effectively managing how maintenance is handled, thereby reducing the disruption caused by repairs.
+A building maintenance plan helps your business achieve its goals by effectively managing maintenance, thereby reducing the disruption caused by repairs.
 Plus, building occupants will have a better experience when your team can promptly address maintenance issues, ensuring a safe and comfortable environment for everyone.

 Follow these steps to create a commercial building maintenance plan:

-• Implement and monitor.
+- Implement and monitor.
 Assign roles and responsibilities to your maintenance staff and implement a way to monitor maintenance duties, such as a ticketing system.
-During this process, you should collect as much feedback and data as possible so that you can make actionable decisions later on.
+During this process, you should collect as much feedback and data as possible to make actionable decisions later.

 How do you budget for building maintenance?